solliancenet/dp-203-v2/setup/01/lab-02-deploy.md

 ![Cloud Shell select resource group](media/cloudshell-setup-04.png)

-The setup script will now proceed to create all necesary Synapse Analytics artifacts in your environment.
+The setup script will now proceed to create all necessary Synapse Analytics artifacts in your environment.

 The process should take a few minutes to finish.
 Once it completes successfully, you have completed the deployment of the lab.

-## Report issues

-In case you encounter any issues with the content in this repository, please follow the [How to report issues](./../../report-issues.md) guideline.
-We will try to address them as soon as possible.
-Please check your open issues to learn about their status.